nciganovic/BugTrackerApi/README.md

 ### Database schema
 ![alt text](https://raw.githubusercontent.com/nciganovic/BugTrackerApi/main/Screenshot_4.png)
-> Ignore column types like bynary and integer.
-Column types can be seen under Domain project.

 ### Controllers
 I will now explain what are controllers supposed to do so you can get a clear picture of the capabilities of this project.